AlexxIT/go2rtc/internal/wyoming/README.md

 # Wyoming

+> [!NOTE]
+> The format is under development and does not yet work stably.

 This module provide [Wyoming Protocol](https://www.home-assistant.io/integrations/wyoming/) support to create local voice assistants using [Home Assistant](https://www.home-assistant.io/).

 - go2rtc can act as [Wyoming Satellite](https://github.com/rhasspy/wyoming-satellite)